 Some First Nations entered into treaty relationships with the Crown; however, many groups did not.
-Much of what is now British Columbia, for example, has been developed on "unceded" land (i.e., the first peoples of the land did not enter into treaties with newcomers), while Inuit have settled land-claim agreements with what is now Canada.
+Much of what is now British Columbia, for example, has been taken over despite not entering into Treaties with the original inhabitants of those lands, while Inuit have settled land-claim agreements with what is now Canada.

-Furthermore, newcomers and First Nations often had different understandings when entering into treaties.
-For example, most First Nations that entered into treaties have oral understandings that are not reflective of "ceding" the land to newcomers, even though the written text might say this.
+Furthermore, First Nations have their own understanding of what the spirit and intent of treatiesFor example, most First Nations that entered into treaties have oral understandings that are not reflective of "ceding" the land to newcomers, even though the written text might say this.
 When the treaties were originally created, the paper version was written in English, yet most First Peoples neither spoke nor read English.
-Many Nations describe their understanding of treaties as meaning the "Spirit and Intent" of treaty relationships in which we coexist in peace with each other - they did not believe they were signing away their lands to the Crown.
-The Two-Row Wampum of the Haudenashone represents a living treaty of peace.
+Many Nations describe their understanding of treaties as meaning the "Spirit and Intent" of treaty relationships in which we coexist in peace with each other - they did not believe they were signing away their way of life and lands to the Crown.
+The Two-Row Wampum of the Haudenashone represents a visual living treaty of peace and coexistence.

-The Treaty Coin provides an example of visual representation of treaty relationships.
+The treaty coin provides an example of visual representation of treaty relationships.